 Are you planning on flying with your new baby?
 Be sure to talk to your baby’s doctor first.
-You may be advised to you wait until your baby is three months old or older.
+You may be advised to wait until your baby is 3 months old or older.
 This is because a newborn’s immune system is not yet fully developed, making colds

 and other infections more likely to occur.
 At the airport and in the closed quarters of an airplane, your baby will be exposed to a lot of germs.
+Also infants do not equalize ear pressure well.
 The doctor can give you guidance as to when it is safe for your baby to board a plane.
 When you are ready to plan the trip, follow the tips below.

 If your baby has a health condition, such as lung problems or a cold, be sure to talk to the doctor.
 Depending on your baby’s health, you may need to postpone the trip.
 If your baby has an ear infection or a cold, the doctor may suggest giving your baby a pain reliever for ear pain associated with pressure changes.